>2023

 With Harry dead, he would never even find out Draco was the real owner of the wand

->Voldemort was not retarded.
+>Voldemort was not moronic.

 >gets btfo’d by a baby

->not retarded
+>not moronic

 I know most of his failures are for plot purposes but he also makes stupid decisions.
 He could have imperio’d Peter pettigrew and had him stab Harry.
 Game over.
 My main complaint is how he hid some horcruxes.
 Why couldn’t he hide one at the bottom of the ocean?
 Or at least the English Channel?
 Make it somewhere impossible for others to find or get to but he could magically retrieve it.
 Hell just apparate to the top of Everest and bury it.
-That last one would require wizards to not be retarded so it can’t happen
+That last one would require wizards to not be moronic so it can’t happen

 Can't wizards just make new spells?
 A few years into the war a broom raid will fly over a city while casting "Expecto Plutonium!"